Fantasound: Academy of Music sessions

 A year after recording The Sorcerer's Apprentice, Stokowski signed an 18-month contract with Disney to conduct the remaining pieces for Fantasia and the process began in earnest.
 Fascinated with the rich sound he heard from the playbacks at Culver Studios, Disney felt the conventional sound systems at the time sounded too tinny and inadequate for the experience he wanted Fantasia to be.
-"We know...that music emerging from one speaker behind the screen sounds thin, tinkly and strainy.
+"We know...that music emerging from one speaker behind the screen sounds thin, tinkly and strained.
 We wanted to reproduce such beautiful masterpieces...so that audiences would feel as though they were standing at the podium with Stokowski," he said.
 The goal was to reproduce a full symphony orchestra with its normal volume range and acoustic output in the theatre.
 The set-up used for the recording of The Sorcerer's Apprentice was abandoned, and it was decided to record with the Philadelphia Orchestra, which Stokowski had directed from 1912 to 1938, at the Academy of Music concert hall in Philadelphia, the orchestra's home known for its good acoustics.